10 tips to boost your mental health

 4. Appeal to your senses

 Does listening to an uplifting song make you feel calm?
-Does squeezing a stress ball help you feel centred?
+Does squeezing a stress ball help you feel centered?
 What about taking a walk in nature and enjoying the sights and sounds of the trees?
 Everyone responds to sensory input a little differently, so experiment with healthy sensory inputs (rather than unhealthy sensory inputs) to find what works best for you.

 5. Take up a relaxation practice